Trascher-TV/TRMD-Clockroom/README.md

 # TRMD-Clockroom
+This is Script is createt by TRMD leader Trascher_TV#0001

-This is a Clockroom Script for Wasabi’s fivem-appearance
+This is a Script for Wasabi’s fivem-appearance!

-All infos in the Read.me ^^
+Plug in play more not.

+Have Fun!